gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 ## Streaming chatbots

 If in your chat function, you use `yield` to generate a sequence of responses, you'll end up with a streaming chatbot.
 It's that simple!
+Note that each yielded response replaces the previous one (and is not appended to the previously yielded content).

 ```python
 import time